The Euroline Essential Collection is the Budget Side of Bob Kramer: Great for Arthritis, and a Challenge for the Small Handed

 This knife has been out a long time, so there’s already been a lot of discussion about it.
 There was already too much discussion about the Bob Kramer / Zwilling team up before the knife itself even hit the shelves.

-So I’m late to the game, and frankly underqualified to talk about this thing, but I did manage to get a couple of unique takeaways from using this knife over the course of about a month:
+So I’m late to the game, with this review, because I spent a lot of time comparing it to other top production chef knives, but I did manage to get a couple of unique takeaways from using this knife over the course of about a month:

 It took us a while to get to any Zwilling Kramer knives because I’m not much of a cook, and a Kramer knife never felt like something I should have.